-Jenny Kemp (born Sheboygan Wisconsin, 1979) Night Thread, 2019 Woodblock print, 20 % x 15 % inches (framed) Gift of Jenny Kemp, 2019.57 Jenny Kemp makes abstract paintings inspired by natural imagery, resulting in layers of colors radiating, repeating, and weaving in and out of one another.
+Jenny Kemp (born Sheboygan Wisconsin, 1979) Night Thread, 2019 Woodblock print, 20 $\frac{1}{4}$ × 15 $\frac{5}{4}$ inches (framed) Gift of Jenny Kemp, 2019.57 Jenny Kemp makes abstract paintings inspired by natural imagery, resulting in layers of colors radiating, repeating, and weaving in and out of one another.
 Night Thread was made during her time at Skidmore College as a visiting artist in the Skidmore Summer Studio Art Program.
 As part of the course "Translations and Conversations: Printing with Artists," Kemp made a single drawing that generated a series of prints, each with its own color palette.
-Corita Kent (born Fort Dodge, Iowa, 1918; died Boston, Massachusetts, 1986) if i, 1969 Serigraph, 27 % x 16 % inches (framed) Gift of Harry Hambly, serigrapher, Hambly Studios, 2016.14.176 Corita Kent created eye-popping screen prints that combine corporate logos with excerpts from some of the artist's favorite writers and speakers, creating an intersection between religious euphoria and advertising hyperbole.
+Corita Kent (born Fort Dodge, Iowa, 1918; died Boston, Massachusetts, 1986) if i, 1969 Serigraph, 27 % × 16 3 % inches (framed) Gift of Harry Hambly, serigrapher, Hambly Studios, 2016.14.176 Corita Kent created eye-popping screen prints that combine corporate logos with excerpts from some of the artist's favorite writers and speakers, creating an intersection between religious euphoria and advertising hyperbole.
 In this work, Kent quotes British philosopher Alan Watts.

+Judy Ledgerwood

+(born Brazil, Indiana, 1959)

+Cold Days (vertical #12), 1999

+Acrylic pearl, Flashe on paper, 21 % × 16 % inches (framed) Gift of a private collection, 2019.15.2.1

+Influenced by decorative art, textiles, and other traditionally feminine crafts, Judy Ledgerwood uses repetitive patterns and symmetry to create abstract paintings.
+In this work, 12 circles are stacked on top of each other in a muted, cool, and iridescent palette, topped with three star-like snowflakes.
+The use of color and the glittery quality of the paint are reminiscent of winter light.

+Julian Lethbridge

+(born Colombo, Sri Lanka, 1947)

+Untitled, 1990

-Julian Lethbridge (born Colombo, Sri Lanka, 1947) Untitled, 1990 Lithograph on handmade kurotani paper 29 $\frac{3}{4}$ x 23 $\frac{7}{16}$ inches (framed) Gift of Jack Shear, 2020.1.2 Julian Lethbridge, who was educated as a banker before moving to New York City to paint, is influenced by mathematical and natural principles.
+Lithograph on handmade kurotani paper 29 $\frac{3}{4}$ × 23 $\frac{7}{8}$ inches (framed) Gift of Jack Shear, 2020.1.2

+Julian Lethbridge, who was educated as a banker before moving to New York City to paint, is influenced by mathematical and natural principles.
 His process often begins with building up the composition with gestural patterns in pigment and then incising the same pattern over them.
 The artist limits his palette to black and white and the natural color of Japanese paper.

+Roy Lichtenstein

-Roy Lichtenstein (born New York City, 1923; died New York City, 1997) Modern Art Poster, 1967 Screenprint on paper, 15 x 17 $\frac{1}{2}$ inches (framed) Gift of Joel and Ann Berson, 2017.49.13 One of the founders of the pop art movement, Roy Lichtenstein made paintings based on blown-up comic strips and advertisements.
+(born New York City, 1923; died New York City, 1997)

+Modern Art Poster, 1967

+Screenprint on paper, $15 \times 17 \%$ inches (framed) Gift of Joel and Ann Berson, 2017.49.13

+One of the founders of the pop art movement, Roy Lichtenstein made paintings based on blown-up comic strips and advertisements.
 Lichtenstein imitated the Benday dots from newspaper and print reproductions and the dots became iconic in his work.
 These works were a critique of consumer industry in a new and radical way.

+Victoria Manganiello

+(born Brooklyn, New York, 1989)

+Untitled #82, 2015

+Natural and synthetic fiber and dye 20 × 17 1⁄4 inches (framed)

+Gift of the artist, 2022.9

+Victoria Manganiello creates textiles and installations through a handmade process of spinning, weaving, and dying cotton, silk, and other natural and synthetic materials.
+In Untitled #82 the materiality of the fibers she chooses influences her process, where synthetic metallic threads are woven next to naturally dyed ones.